lord-saumagen/TypeScript-LINQ-Test/README.md

 # TypeScript-LINQ test project with qunit.

- This is the test project for the "TypeScript-LINQ" project.
+ This is the test project for the "TypeScript-LINQ" module.
  The test suite is based on the 'qunit' test framwork.

 ## Requirements